 My brows furrowed, hardening my gaze into a pissed off scowl.
 “The fuck, you looking at?”
 I muttered, agitated.

-Neither one of the fancy-ass, trust fund jerks, turned in answer.
-The dark haired one, who snorted first, muttered something else to one of his pals, and they all began chuckling amongst themselves, like a gaggle of geese.
+Neither one of the fancy-ass, trust fund jerks turned to answer.
+The dark-haired one, who snorted first, muttered something else to one of his pals, and they all began chuckling amongst themselves like a gaggle of geese.
 I wasn’t in the mood to be dealing with assholes like those.
-They’d been sniggering at me, ever since I got here.
+They’d been sniggering at me ever since I got here.

-Riley’s soft fingers fanned out across the top of my clenched fist and I relaxed, untensing my shoulders, and returning her a placated smile.
+Riley’s soft fingers fanned out across the top of my clenched fist and I relaxed my shoulders and returning her a placated smile.

 Once, twice, thrice, she chewed.
 All the while, I stared at her, flabbergasted.
-She then dabbed her napkin against the corners of her mouth, that was pristinely clean anyway.
+She then dabbed her napkin against the corners of her mouth that was already pristinely clean.

 The room grew brighter and I glanced up and around me.
 “Oh look, the auctions starting,” Riley announced, nudging me.

-The sound of applause filled the room, and I felt obliged to join in, giving a begrudged slow clap.
-I watched through narrowing slits of fury, as he kept glancing down at my wife.
+The sound of applause filled the room and I felt obliged to join in, giving a begrudged slow clap.
+I watched through narrowing slits of fury as he kept glancing down at my wife.
 I saw his gaze flick to her chest and his Adam’s apple bobbed in his throat.
-Hell-fire raced through my veins, and I saw myself, leaping on stage and ripping his head clean off.
-The pounding pressure in my ears drowned out the sound of his voice, and all I could hear was a rhythmic ‘thump, thump’.
+Hell-fire raced through my veins and I imagined leaping on stage and ripping his head clean off.
+The pounding pressure in my ears drowned out the sound of his voice and all I could hear was a rhythmic ‘thump-thump’.